dbarsam/blog/content/articles/2021-02-09-python-logging-exceptions/python-logging-exceptions.md

 <!--
 spell-checker:ignore
 -->
 The various functions of `logger.debug`, `logger.info`, `logger.warning`, `logger.error` and `logger.critical` were introduced in the [quick-start article about logging].
-The `logger.exception` function was not covered in that article and it has a very specific use.
+However, there is another useful function, the `logger.exception` function, that that was not covered in that article but should be mentioned because it has a very special use.

 ## Logging during Exceptions

-The Like the other conveinience functions, the `logger.exception` function is a wrapper around the base `logger.log` function.
+Like the other conveinience functions, the `logger.exception` function is a wrapper around the base `logger.log` function.
 The function, however, does two specific things:

 1. It logs to the `error` level.
 2. It includes the stack trace of the current exception from [sys.exc_info()].